tomer-ben-david/jekynewage.github.io/_posts/2017/2017-08-08-scala-terminology-part03-functor.md

  So there is no silver bullet, if you start usimg IOMonad it just going to make your explicitly say that they are impure.

-**Conclusion**

-I think we have covered the basics terms here, `map`, `functor`, `lambda`, and discussed a little bit of impurity and how it goes along with FP.
-Stay tuned for more items on our terminology list.